-Double-Click Click Look Look Around Get Get All Drop Drop All Talk To Say Give Show Wear Use Buy Steal Hit Kill Eat Open
+Click Double-Click

+Look Look Around

+Get Get All

+Drop Drop All

+Talk To Say

+Give Show

+Use Wear

+Buy Steal

+Hit Kill

+Open Eat

 Inventory is different from the other icons.
-If you click the inventory button, the objects you are carrying will appear on top of the action word icons.
+If you click the inventory button, the objects you are carrying will appear on the top of the action word icons.
 Clicking one of these possessions will insert the word in the command line.
-Instead if typing "GET PAJAMAS", you can simply click the GET icon and then click the PAJAMAS icon (assuming you see it on the screen).
+Instead of typing "GET PAJAMAS", you can simply click the GET icon and then click the PAJAMAS icon (assuming you see it on the screen).
 Click the inventory button again to restore the action word icons.
-Double-clicking (i) types the word "INVENTORY" and lists your possessions in the description area.
+Double-Clicking (i) types the word "INVENTORY" and lists your possessions in the description area.
 Select the Special Inventory command in the Options menu to move the inventory icons down so they don't cover the action word icons.